 No. The camp fee will cover all expenses in camp.
 When filling out the online form for the camp store, you may choose to give your camper a ‘spending allowance’ that they can use to buy clothing in the camp store during the session.
 If you would like to do this, we generally recommend $150 for a two week session.

 Missing home is normal for many campers, even for some girls who have been at camp for years.
 Don’t worry; we’ll give you a call if her homesickness is more than is typical.
 We’ll also give a call for anything that we as parents would want to know if she was our daughter.

 We think everyone should go to camp, but not every camp is right for every girl.
 Merri-Mac can be socially intense so we are not the right fit for girls with behavior or emotional challenges.
 If a girl’s behavior is hurtful to the group then we will ask her to leave.
 There are no refunds if this happens so please give us a call if you are unsure if your daughter ready.
 We want her with us if it is a good fit, and we want to help you find the right camp if not.

 Eating is especially important at camp since the girls are so active, so let’s talk if this is an area of concern.
-We work hard to to make special diets work, but we are not able to accommodate vegan.
-We should also talk about any special medical needs, like diabetes or a severe allergy.
+We work hard to to make special diets work, but we are not able to accommodate vegan diets or severe airborne peanut allergies.
+We should also talk about any special medical needs, like diabetes or severe allergies.